-Load Plate \\ (with PnP Cap attached)
+Load Plate (with PnP Cap attached)

+Load Lever

+PnP Cap or top of the Load Plate

-- 3. Use your thumb and your index finger to hold the CPU at the North Center Edge and the South Center Edge of the CPU. - 4.
-Align CPU Pin1 (the CPU corner marked with a triangle) against the socket corner that is marked with a triangle cutout. - 5.
-Align the CPU key that is the semi-circle cutout below a golden dot against the socket key, the Notch on the same side of the triangle cutout on the socket. - 6.
-Once aligned, carefully lower the CPU straight down to the socket. (\\Do not drop the CPU on the socket.
+3. Use your thumb and your index finger to hold the CPU at the North Center Edge and the South Center Edge of the CPU.

+4. Align CPU Pin1 (the CPU corner marked with a triangle) against the socket corner that is marked with a triangle cutout.

+5. Align the CPU key that is the semi-circle cutout below a gold dot against the socket key, the notch on the same side of the triangle cutout on the socket.

+6. Once aligned, carefully lower the CPU straight down to the socket.
+(Do not drop the CPU on the socket.
 Do not move the CPU horizontally or vertically.
-Do not rub the CPU against the surface or against any pins of the socket to avoid damage to the CPU or the socket.) - 7.
-With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 8.
-Use your thumb to gently push the load lever down to the lever lock. - 9.
-If the CPU is properly installed into the socket, the plastic PnP cap will be automatically released from the load plate when the load lever is pushed in the lever lock.
-Remove the PnP cap from the motherboard.
+Do not rub the CPU against the surface or against any pins of the socket to avoid damage to the CPU or the socket.)

+7. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed.
+Then, close the load plate.

+8. Use your thumb to gently push the load lever down to lock it.

+9. If the CPU is properly installed into the socket, the plastic cap will be automatically released from the load plate when the clip is pushed in the clip lock.
+Remove the plastic cap from the motherboard.

-(\Warning: Please save the plastic PnP cap.
-The motherboard must be shipped with the PnP cap properly installed to protect the CPU socket pins.
+(Warning: Please save the property installed to protect the CPU socket pins.
 Shipment without the PnP cap properly installed will cause damage to the socket pins.)